32.1 MB (1.4 MB compressed)

 32.3 x 24.9 cm ⏐ 12.7 x 9.8 in (300dpi)

 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Bird red blood cells.
-Coloured scanning electron micrograph (SEM) of fractured red blood cells (erythrocytes, red) from avian heart tissue.
-These cells contain haemoglobin, a pigment that allows them to carry oxygen around the body.
-Non-mammalian red blood cells (such as these) are oval (discoid) in shape and contain a cell nucleus (yellow).
+Coloured scanning electron micrograph (SEM) of red blood cells (erythrocytes, orange) in avian heart tissue (purple).
+These cells contain haemoglobin, a pigment that allows these cells to carry oxygen around the body.
+Non- mammalian red blood cells (such as avian ones) are oval in shape and contain a cell nucleus (not seen).
 Human red blood cells are disc-shaped and do not have a cell nucleus.
-Fibrin (used in blood clotting) (green) can be seen between the cells.
-Magnification: x5750 when printed 10 centimetres wide.

 Model release not required.
 Property release not required.